 6. Check honey stores and make sure the bees have a minimum of 3 full frames of honey in the brood box.
 Try to check for adequate food supply at least once a month.
 Lift the back of the hive.
 If it feels light, feed 2:1 sugar syrup or high fructose corn syrup.

 7. If a hive has any empty frames move them to the outside walls.
 When the temperature falls below 57 F, the bees will begin to cluster in the center of the hive to stay warm.
-Thus, the honey that is near the outside wall is is had for the bees to use.
+Thus, the honey that is near the outside wall is hard for the bees to use.
 Move it next to the brood nest so they can eat it.
-It will also help provide insulation.
+It will also help provide a layer insulation.

 8. Feed pollen patties if there isn't very much stored in the hive.
 This will help keep brood production going despite the dearth of pollen during this time of the year.
 Most pollen sources will be gone after the first freeze.